johnjohn-carlsson/johnjohn-carlsson.github.io/_portfolio/portfolio-3.md

 in a list of commands, it loads the corresponding .txt file into the output field.
 So yeah, that means I did write some HTML code in .txt files, it wasn't great.. good practice though!

-You can try out the terminal version of this webpage [here](https://johnjohn-carlsson.github.io/terminal/).
+You can try out the terminal version of this webpage <a href="https://johnjohn-carlsson.github.io/terminal/" target="_blank">here</a>.